ssenmosip/mosip-temp-documentation/Automated-Biometric-Identification-System-(ABIS)-Interface.md

 Providing unique identity for an individual is one of key features of MOSIP platform.
 To do this MOSIP will

-- Use biometric information (finger print and Iris only) of an individual
+- Use multi modal biometric information of an individual
 - Leverage Automated Biometric Identification System (ABIS)
 - Design for integrating with multiple ABIS providers and take the best result
 - Not use ABIS for authentication (deduplication only)